-The Scottie Gold Mine Property is located 32 km north of Stewart, BC, and is situated 20 km north of Ascot’s Premier Gold Mine and 27 km south of Pretivm’s Brucejack Mine.
+The Scottie Gold Mine zone is located 32 km north of Stewart, BC, and is situated 20 km north of Ascot’s Premier Gold Mine and 27 km south of Newcrest’s Brucejack Mine.
 Scottie Gold Mine is a past producing mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t.
-The 319 ha property consists of 14 Crown granted claims which are contiguous with 2 modified grid system claims.
+The Scottie Gold Mine zone is covered by 14 Crown granted claims which are contiguous with 2 modified grid system claims.
 Scottie Resources has 100% interest in the Scottie Gold Mine subject to a 3% NSR (of which 2% can be purchased for $600,000).
 The mineralized veins of the Scottie Gold Mine are hosted within the Early Jurassic Unuk River andesite unit of the Hazelton Group and appear to be derived from a similarly-aged intrusion of the Texas Plutonic suite.
 This setting is similar to several other precious and base metal deposits in the area, including Snip, Premier-Dilworth, Red Mountain, Brucejack, Kerr-Sulphurets-Mitchell, Snowfield and Bronson Slope.

 Drilling in 2019 by Scottie Resources confirmed that the Scottie Gold Mine was neither mined out nor drilled off.
 Results from drill hole SR19-13 include 7.27 g/t gold and 3.83 g/t silver over 25.02 m, which includes 11.72 g/t gold and 5.83 g/t silver over 10.95 m.

-2815 metres of drilling and extensive surficial rock sampling was completed at the Scottie Gold Mine during the 2020 season.
-Results have been provided with many excellent grades, such as an intercept of 109.4 g/t gold over 2.53 metres, as can be seen in this news release.
+During the 2020 season, 2,815 metres of drilling and extensive surficial rock sampling was completed at the Scottie Gold Mine.
+Results have produced high-grade gold, such as an intercept of 109.4 g/t gold over 2.53 m (October 6, 2020).

 - Past gold producer with an active mine permit

-- The property is road accessible from the Salmon Glacier Road, and is 1 km west from the Brucejack Mine extension of the Northwest Transmission Line (NTL)
+- The property is road accessible from the Granduc Road, and is 1 km west from the Brucejack Transmission Line

 - Existing underground 200 tonne/day mill

-- 6 portals, shafts, rail system, and 7 km of drifts
+- Underground infrastructure includes: 6 portals, shafts, rail system, and 7 km of drifts

 - The deposit remains open along strike and at depth, and has potential for multiple parallel mineralized structures